-PARTIAL REPORTING EXPLANATION: MOL Group does not disclose OG-6-2.4 (Vented hydrocarbon broken down by country) and OG-6-2.5 (Volume of flared and vented HC in relation to volume produced) as recommended by GRI Standards.
+PARTIAL REPORTING EXPLANATION: MOL Group does not disclose OG-6-2.3 (volume of vented hydrocarbon), OG-6-2.4 (Vented hydrocarbon broken down by country) and OG-6-2.5 (Volume of flared and vented HC in relation to volume produced) as recommended by GRI Standards.
 Disclosure is under consideration.